This post originally appeared on VICE UK.

 I just sat and howled. l just could not believe it, because it just wasn't my husband's nature.
 So l thought, This is the situation, l just have to get on with it, to run my home and keep myself.
 I used to do bed and breakfast for a while.
 Then l took in a lodger, a cameraman from the BBC.
 We had fun living together, that was that, that provided me with enough money.
 We don't have money like you do today.

 What heals heartbreak?

 My true heartbreak was losing my mother.
-She was 96 and l felt l was very naughty to grieve her at such an old age, but we had spent so much time together through the war and what followed. l looked after her and then suddenly l was quite alone and that was difficult to approach when we didn't have any backup with money.
-She left me with £100.
+She was ninety-six, and l felt l was very naughty to grieve her at such an old age, but we had spent so much time together through the war and what followed. l looked after her, and then suddenly l was quite alone and that was difficult to approach when we didn't have any backup with money.
+She left me with £100 [$145].
 My mother had struggled to save; l just had to put my back to the wall.

 Of the things you've seen change around you, what has changed for the worse?

-I have great disapproval of a lot of the young people that go out, half-clad.
+I have great disapproval of a lot of the young people who go out, half-clad.
 It's asking for trouble where men are concerned, if you ask me.
-I prefer a bit of dignity please.
+I prefer a bit of dignity, please.
 There are some good ones left, thank God.

 How did you know you were in love with your husband?

 We had met long before the war, working together, ice skating.
 We enjoyed a lot without thinking we needed to go to bed with each other.
 That romance is going today.
 My mother told me to make boys wait.
 But not all mothers do that, do they?
 You seem to go out and see these young people underdressed.
 Of course, it's tempting.
 It's bound to be.
 My mother strayed once.
 One man was enough for me.
 He would go out with the horses and look after them at Ragley Hall, and then he swapped over to tanks in the war.
 It must feel very strange to you young people to hear what we have been through.

 What do you see when you look in the mirror now?